47chapters/letsgo/docs/how-to/develop-the-frontend.md

   N-->>B: HTTP 200 {JSON}
 ```

-This is the end to end flow of the recommended way of calling **unauthenticated** _API_ endpoints from the client code running in the browser:
+This is the end-to-end flow of the recommended way of calling **unauthenticated** _API_ endpoints from the client code running in the browser:

 ```mermaid
 sequenceDiagram